Oncternal Therapeutics (NASDAQ:ONCT) Trading 6% Higher

-A number of analysts have weighed in on the stock.
-HC Wainwright restated a “buy” rating on shares of Oncternal Therapeutics in a research report on Thursday, November 12th.
-Zacks Investment Research downgraded Oncternal Therapeutics from a “buy” rating to a “hold” rating in a report on Saturday, December 19th.
+ONCT has been the subject of a number of analyst reports.
+HC Wainwright reissued a “buy” rating on shares of Oncternal Therapeutics in a research note on Thursday, November 12th.
+Zacks Investment Research downgraded shares of Oncternal Therapeutics from a “buy” rating to a “hold” rating in a report on Saturday, December 19th.

-Oncternal Therapeutics (NASDAQ:ONCT) last posted its earnings results on Wednesday, November 4th.
-The company reported ($0.22) EPS for the quarter, topping the consensus estimate of ($0.30) by $0.08.
+Oncternal Therapeutics (NASDAQ:ONCT) last announced its quarterly earnings data on Wednesday, November 4th.
+The company reported ($0.22) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of ($0.30) by $0.08.
 Oncternal Therapeutics had a negative net margin of 746.10% and a negative return on equity of 150.58%.
-The business had revenue of $0.59 million for the quarter, compared to the consensus estimate of $0.62 million.
-On average, sell-side analysts anticipate that Oncternal Therapeutics, Inc. will post -0.89 EPS for the current year.
+The business had revenue of $0.59 million during the quarter, compared to analyst estimates of $0.62 million.
+As a group, sell-side analysts anticipate that Oncternal Therapeutics, Inc. will post -0.89 earnings per share for the current fiscal year.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Morgan Stanley raised its position in Oncternal Therapeutics by 25.8% during the 3rd quarter.
-Morgan Stanley now owns 26,842 shares of the company’s stock worth $46,000 after purchasing an additional 5,500 shares during the last quarter.
-Vigilare Wealth Management bought a new stake in shares of Oncternal Therapeutics in the 4th quarter valued at about $110,000.
-Finally, Nantahala Capital Management LLC acquired a new stake in shares of Oncternal Therapeutics in the third quarter valued at about $2,041,000.
+Hedge funds have recently made changes to their positions in the business.
+XTX Markets LLC purchased a new position in shares of Oncternal Therapeutics during the fourth quarter valued at about $53,000.
+Vigilare Wealth Management purchased a new position in Oncternal Therapeutics during the 4th quarter valued at approximately $110,000.
+Nantahala Capital Management LLC bought a new stake in Oncternal Therapeutics in the 3rd quarter worth approximately $2,041,000.
+Finally, Morgan Stanley increased its stake in Oncternal Therapeutics by 25.8% in the 3rd quarter.
+Morgan Stanley now owns 26,842 shares of the company’s stock worth $46,000 after acquiring an additional 5,500 shares during the last quarter.
 Institutional investors and hedge funds own 10.79% of the company’s stock.

 Oncternal Therapeutics Company Profile (NASDAQ:ONCT)